Textualize/textual/README.md

 Textual is a TUI (Text User Interface) framework for Python inspired by modern web development.
 Currently a **Work in Progress**.

+> **Warning**
+>
-> ⚠ **NOTE:** We ([Textualize.io](https://www.textualize.io)) are hard at work on the **css** branch.
+> We ([Textualize.io](https://www.textualize.io)) are hard at work on the **css** branch.
 We will maintain the 0.1.0 branch for the near future but may not be able to accept API changes.
 If you would like to contribute code via a PR, please raise a discussion first, to avoid disappointment.

 Follow [@willmcgugan](https://twitter.com/willmcgugan) for progress updates, or post in Discussions if you have any requests / suggestions.